DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 An ‘Empty’ status occurs when the user creates a new course through the ‘Add course’ flow, but the user has not added information to the description fields.

-Empty courses cannot be published until all required fields are completed.
+Users cannot publish courses with the empty status until they complete all required fields.

 ### Draft

-A ‘Draft’ status occurs when the user has completed the mandatory description fields, but they have not yet published the course.
+A ‘Draft’ status occurs when the user has completed the mandatory description fields but they have not yet published the course.

 Draft courses can be published and deleted.
 During the rollover period, users can manually rollover draft courses for publishing in the next recruitment cycle.